osmbe/working-group-bylaws/minutes/2017-04-24 - official meeting.md

 For official meetings, we use the members mailing-list to inform them ;
 Official meeting will **always** take place **before** meetups ; we can't mix official meeting with meetup.

-Official meeting started at 19:30 ;
-Official meeting was closed at 20:00 ;